 The Transit comes in 150, 250 and 350 sub-models.
 There is also an HD model with a dually rear axle.

 Don’t confuse the Transit with the smaller Transit Connect.
 While there are four submodels, the rotor and calipers are the same.

 The secret of Transit brake jobs is to match the friction material to the customer.
 Some pad manufacturers offer three options for the front and rear pads.
 The different formulations can suit fleets that use the Transit for city deliveries and others that carry heavy loads.
 Talk to your customer about how they use their vehicles.

 The front rotors are secured to the hub using bolts.
-These are torque-to-yield bolts that can only be used once.
+These bolts can only be used once according to the service information.
 Tighten the bolts to 22 lb.ft and they need to be turned 90°.

 In the rear, rotors have a torque spec of 81 lb.ft.
 Ford recommends replacing the bolts when the rotor is replaced.

 These rotors have a considerable amount of material on the plates, using an on-the-car lathe can save you time removing the rotor from the hub.

 2. Make sure the parking brake control is in the released position.

 3. Lift the vehicle with the transmission in neutral.

 4. Remove the parking brake cable adjustment nut lock nut.